Joshokelola/StudyNotes/ITP 401/User Interface Design.md

 ## What is User Interface design?
 This is the design of websites, computers, e.t.c look and feel with a focus on user's experience and interaction.
+The main goal of user